PNG troops respond to major 7.5 quake as aftershocks feared

-Sydney, Feb 26, 2018 (AFP) - - Papua New Guinea sent troops and rescue workers Monday to respond to a powerful earthquake in the Pacific nation's mountainous interior, with unconfirmed reports of fatalities and warnings of aftershocks and landslides.
+Sydney, Feb 26, 2018 (AFP) - - Papua New Guinea sent troops and rescue workers after a powerful earthquake struck the Pacific nation's mountainous interior Monday and damaged a gas plant and other buildings.

+Authorities warned of aftershocks and landslides.
+There was no official information on fatalities or injuries in the rugged region but one unconfirmed report of deaths.

 Assessment teams were heading to affected areas near the 7.5-magnitude quake's epicentre, which the US Geological Survey said was some 90 kilometres (55 miles) south of Porgera in Enga province.

-The tremor hit at a depth of 35 kilometres around 3:45 am local time (1745 GMT Sunday), US seismologists said, adding that there was no tsunami threat.
+The tremor hit at a depth of 35 kilometres around 3:45 am (1745 GMT Sunday), US seismologists said, adding that there was no tsunami threat.

 The region is home to oil and gas production.
 ExxonMobil PNG said buildings at its Hides Gas Conditioning Plant were damaged but all its staff were "safe and accounted for", with non-essential employees to be evacuated.